 Although not all horses need high-fat diets, the move to fats instead of starches also benefited the growing population of horses with insulin resistance, for whom high-starch diets could cause serious problems, Vandergrift added.

-“Today, there are also fat supplements and fat supplements using different sources,” he continued.
+“Today, there are also fat supplements, as well as fat supplements using different sources,” he continued.
 “In the 1980s, when you talked about adding fat, you were talking about corn oil.
 Now we realize that’s not necessarily the oil source you want to use.”

 Why?
 Because now nutritionists know that corn oil has about 50 times more omega-6 fatty acids than omega-3 fatty acids.
 The wide gap in that ratio can be important, because omega-6 fatty acids can contribute to inflammation, while omega-3s can have anti-inflammatory effects.